right-rudder/right-rudder/notes.md

   - find a widget
     - look into pusher
   - Create one your damn self
+- Blog
+  C Tips to grow your school
+  - Website Launch
+  -
 - Resources
   C Tips to grow your school
   - Webinar